MileHacker Logo

 Visiting Tips

-Consider purchasing a multi-attraction pass if you plan to visit many museums, as this often provides cost savings.
-Check for combo tickets or discounts.
+Consider purchasing a multi-attraction pass if you plan to visit many museums, since this usually gives cost savings.
+Check for combo admission or discounts.